abdel792/dayOfTheWeek/readme.md

 ## Compatibility ##

-* This add-on is compatible with the versions of NVDA ranging from 2014.3 until 2023.1.
+* This add-on is compatible with the versions of NVDA ranging from 2019.3 and beyond.

+## Changes for 20230728.0.0 ##

+* Applied the flake8 and mypy rules to the code;
+* Changed the minimum supported NVDA version to 2019.3 to support annotations introduced in Python 3.

 ## Changes for 20230607.0.0 ##